makrai/notes/kornai-07-math-ling.md

   * Frames extend more or less naturally to events
   * To avoid confusion with case frames, we call the frame representation of event objects _scripts_
   * Schank and Abelson (1977).
-The original intention was to use scripts as repositories of commonsense procedural knowledge:
+    * repositories of commonsense procedural knowledge <~ The original intention
     * what to do in a restaurant, what happens during a marriage ceremony, etc
     * actors fulfilling roles, eg that of the waiter or the best man,
     * decompose the prototypical action in a series of more elementary